-- 1. We collect 370 observations using US participants who identify as Independents/unaligned from Prolific. - 2.
-We only include the StrongPrime and Control conditions (dropping WeakPrime). - In addition to the HiPub and LoPub conditions (adding a sentence about how many others were willing to speak up), we include a condition without this sentence (NoPub). - 4.
+- 1. We collect 370 observations using US participants who identify as Independents/unaligned from Prolific. - We only include the StrongPrime and Control conditions (dropping WeakPrime), half of the participants assigned to each. - 3.
+In addition to the HiPub and LoPub conditions (adding a sentence about how many others were willing to speak up), we include a condition without this sentence (NoPub).
+Half of the participants are assigned to the NoPub treatment, and one quarter to each of the HiPub and LoPub treatments. - 4.
 We shorten the experiment and drop the elicitation of WTP for publication and norms perception.